haoyudoingthings/Param-Opt/README.md

 # Param-Opt
-Methods to optimize parameters for a stochastic function
+Methods to optimize parameters for a stochastic function.
+The methods are all explicit, i.e. not imported from a library, so that it is easy to see how they work.